Polk County Court Records

 In-Person Visits

-The primary records office for the Polk County Circuit Court occupies the third floor of the courthouse annex.
-Visitors can inspect files and use public kiosks during business hours:
+The primary records office for the Polk County Circuit Court is on the third floor of the courthouse annex.
+You can inspect files and use public kiosks there during business hours:

 Polk County Circuit Court